 Aerial yoga is a relatively new yoga class that is also known as Anti-gravity yoga.
 It combines acrobatics and yoga postures while supported in a hammock.
-In fact, the hammock is the only prop you’ll need for class.
-Only Aerial yoga uses a hammock, so this is quite a distinguishing feature.
+In fact, the hammock is the only prop you’ll need for class, which makes this type of yoga class truly unique.

 Because of the hammock you can find better form and understanding of familiar poses.
 The hammock shares the job of supporting you, which allows you to really focus on the correct form of the pose.
 Now, your muscles have created a muscle memory of how the pose should feel and you can take that feeling and try to recreate the experience in your mat practice.

-These aren’t the only benefits of Aerial yoga.
-There are many more.
-I have listed some below, but I also have links to other resources for those who would like more information.
+These aren’t the only benefits of this unique style of yoga.
+Some are listed below along with links to other resources for those who would like more information.
 Make sure to check out the video at the end to get an idea of some poses you might do in an Aerial yoga class.

 Benefits of Aerial Yoga

-We all know that there are many benefits from yoga practice, so I’ll refrain from listing those.
-Here are benefits specifically from an aerial yoga practice.
+We all know that there are many benefits from yoga practice, but these are specifically from an aerial yoga practice.

 - Decompress your spine.
 With the support of the hammock, you can decompress your spine with Downward facing dog or other inversions.